Hauk-class patrol boat

 The Hauk-class patrol boats were a series of Norwegian fast attack craft.
 Hauk means hawk in Norwegian.
 They were ordered in the 1970s and the first boat, Hauk, was commissioned on 17 August 1977.
 Designed as a development of the Storm and Snøgg classes, by Lieutenant commander (later Captain) Harald Henriksen, the 14 Hauk-class vessels made up the Coastal Combat Flotilla, responsible for protecting the rugged coastline of Norway.
 The ships were modernized frequently and in their later form were known as "Super-Hauks."
 The Royal Norwegian Navy deployed four of these warships for anti-terror patrol in the Strait of Gibraltar.

 To ensure that their capability met contemporary standards the Hauk-class boats were modernized to Super-Hauk standard with the arrival of the new and more modern Skjold-class MTBs.
 This modernization included incorporation of the Senit 8 CMS, Link 11 (receive only), modifications of the Penguin missiles and upgrades to the navigation equipment.

 All the boats were decommissioned by 2008.

 International operations

 The vessels were used as escort for allied vessels through the Strait of Gibraltar as part of Operation Active Endeavour.
 The Norwegian contribution consisted of 21 MTB Squadron and its four vessels.
-The squadron was stationed in Cadiz along with two Danish vessels of Flyvefisken class.
+The squadron was stationed in Cádiz along with two Danish vessels of Flyvefisken class.
 The mission lasted from April to October 2003, and the vessels were widely praised for their efforts.

-In November 2006, the vessels were probably once called for international duty when 22 MTB squadron became part of UNIFIL II - a maritime UN contributions in the coastal area outside Lebanon that would prevent arms smuggling in the area.
+In November 2006, the vessels were probably once called for international duty when 22 MTB squadron became part of UNIFIL II – a maritime UN contributions in the coastal area outside Lebanon that would prevent arms smuggling in the area.
 The vessels were stationed in Limassol, Cyprus.

+Hugin Class

+Sweden had a parallel development of their own Norwegian built patrol boats in the Hugin-class, the hulls are the same as the Hauk class.

+Both classes where built by the same Norwegian shipyard simultaneously.